Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 We can review some of our contract details in the Account Management tab on ADT’s mobile app.

-If you opt to sign one, an ADT contract has upsides and drawbacks.
-If ADT raises their monitoring rates, you can choose to opt out of your ADT contract without any cancellation fees.
-That’s a protection we rarely see.
-There’s also a theft protection guarantee where ADT will reimburse you $500 for your homeowner’s insurance deductible if there’s a burglary in your home while your ADT system is active.
+An ADT contract has upsides and drawbacks.
+For example, there’s a theft protection guarantee where ADT will reimburse you $500 for your homeowner’s insurance deductible if there’s a burglary in your home while your ADT system is active.

-The drawbacks are fairly typical for the industry with one of the biggest being the cancellation fees.
-If you cancel early, you’ll need to pay a hefty cancellation fee equal to up to 75 percent of the remaining amount owed.
+One of the drawbacks is the cancellation fee.
+If you cancel early, you’ll need to pay a hefty amount equal to up to 75 percent of the remaining balance owed.
 That includes the monitoring fees for the length of the contract.
 There are also penalties for missing payments or a breach of contract that can result in ADT repossessing your equipment and a ding on your credit score.

 >> Learn About: The Ins and Outs of Home Security Contracts